Our Privacy Notice

 12. Transferring your personal data overseas

-Personal data may be transferred inside and outside the European Economic Area (EEA which included countries within the EU and Iceland, Liechtenstein and Norway).
-For those countries within the EEA processing of personal data is subject to similar standard of legal protection as is found in the UK.
+Personal data may be transferred inside and outside the UK and/or the European Economic Area (EEA which includes countries within the EU and Iceland, Liechtenstein, and Norway).
+For those countries within the EEA processing of personal data is subject to a similar standard of legal protection as is found in the UK.

 In circumstances where personal data is transferred outside the EEA we will only do so where: